 Work overtime or extra shifts

-Some employers provide overtime pay at a premium rate (e.g. time-and-a-half).
-Even with income taxes, overtime shifts can be lucrative and fast way to grow your net take home pay.
+Some employers provide overtime pay at a premium rate (e.g., time-and-a-half).
+Even with income taxes, overtime shifts can be lucrative and a fast way to grow your net take home pay.

 Ask about staff discounts

 Some companies offer special employee discounts on products or services.
-This stretches your take home pay further.
+This stretches your take home pay in PEI further.

 Claim eligible medical expenses